mark-mcdermott/drivetracks-wip-nuxt3/README.md

     - hit enter (for "no") when it asks a question about wanting to tweak the settings
     - copy the frontend app url it gives you at the end of all the output and paste it into your `.secrets` file at the `frontend url:` line
 - in a browser, go to your fly.io frontend app url.
 You should see the default Nuxt placeholder homepage.

+### Set Bundler Version
+- check your bundler version - this is at the bottom of ~/app/backend/Gemfile.lock.
+We want it to say `2.4.19`.
+If it doesn't, try this:
+  - `gem install bundler -v 2.4.19`
+  - `bundle _2.4.19_ lock --update`

 ## Placeholder Backend API
 - Mostly we're going to get the frontend up and running first, but to make sure everything's wired up correctly, we're going to first quickly build out a small placeholder backend API with rpec tests.